larsiusprime/loc-sync/README.md

 # loc-sync
-Synchronizes localization files between Google Sheets and a Git repository.
+A tool that synchronizes localization files between Google Sheets and a Git repository.

-# file setup
+This way, you can have your translators work directly in spreadsheets, and share their work with you on Google Sheets, which I have found that my translators prefer, but sync to your github repository too.

+## Repository & Google Drive setup

 1. Create a github repository to store your TSV files.
 [Here's mine](https://github.com/larsiusprime/defendersquest-loc) as an example.
 2. Create a parallel copy of this data on google drive (sadly I don't have a way to automate this process yet)